MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

         - `temperature` - The amount of creativity to include in the response.
 The user needs consistent (less creative) answers in this case so the value is set to 0.
         - `useBYOD` - A boolean value that indicates whether or not to use Cognitive Search along with Azure OpenAI.
 In this case, it's set to `true` so Cognitive Search functionality will be used.

 1. Locate the `getAzureOpenAIBYODCompletion()` function in *server/openAI.ts*.
-It's very similar to the `getAzureOpenAICompletion()` function you looked at in an earlier exercise but is included as a separate function to highlight a few differences that are unique to the bring your own data scenario:
+It's quite similar to the `getAzureOpenAICompletion()` function you examined earlier, but is shown as a separate function to highlight a few key differences that are unique to the bring your own data scenario available in Azure OpenAI.

-    - The `byodUrl` value includes an `extensions` segment in the URL:
+    - The `byodUrl` value includes an `extensions` segment in the URL whereas the URL for the standard Azure OpenAI API does not.

         ```typescript
         const byodUrl = `${OPENAI_ENDPOINT}/openai/deployments/${OPENAI_MODEL}/extensions/chat/completions?api-version=${OPENAI_API_VERSION}`;
         ```

-    - It adds a `dataSources` property to the message data that is sent to Azure OpenAI.
+    - A `dataSources` property is added to the `messageData` object sent to Azure OpenAI.
 The `dataSources` property contains the Cognitive Search resource's `endpoint`, `key`, and `indexName` values that were added to the `.env` file earlier in this exercise.

         ```typescript
         const messageData: ChatGPTData = {